KPI: Customer satisfaction

 KPI: Rail passenger journeys

-The total number of rail passengers who bought tickets across the Wales and Borders network.
-This includes Core Valley Lines and Wales and Cross Borders.
+The total number of rail passengers who bought tickets across the Wales & Borders network.
+This includes Core Valley Lines and Wales & Cross Borders.

 Overview

-Rail passenger journeys increased by 1.5m (26.2%) in Q2 2024/25 compared to the same quarter last year.
-This increase was due to strong growth in journeys made on our short journeys of under 20 miles.
+In Q3 2024/25, rail passenger journeys increased significantly compared to the same quarter last year.
+This was due to strong growth in short distance journeys of under 20 miles.
 This quarter, the volume of rail journeys increased, but the average distance of rail journeys reduced.

 Well-being of Future Generations Act (WFGA) goals addressed: